-What is the traditional order of wedding speeches?
-If you're planning your wedding reception, you'll need to verse yourself with the traditional wedding speech order.
-Speeches are a huge part of any wedding: we've definitely been known to leave a the table with an aching stomach and teary eyes.
+Speeches are a huge part of any wedding: we've definitely been known to leave the table with an aching stomach and teary eyes.
 Speeches usually take place at the reception and are traditionally held after the meal has finished.
 But, splitting each speech between a course of the wedding breakfast can be a perfect way to break them up and prevent the dreaded 'speech fatigue' - and let's you get onto your pudding!
 Below is the traditional wedding speech order at a reception.

 The second person to make a speech at a wedding reception is the groom.
 If your groom is a little nervous, he's in luck: belly laughs are not usually required here.
 A few well-chosen words about how he met the bride, their relationship, and his decision to make her his wife are what the guests want to hear.
 Tissues at the ready!
 Traditionally, the groom's speech finishes with a toast to the bridesmaids.

 The final person to speak traditionally is the best man.
-He begins by responding to the groom on behalf of the bridesmaids, then proceeds to toast the newly married couple.
+The "]best man speech usually begins by responding to the groom on behalf of the bridesmaids, then proceeds to toast the newly married couple.
 Usually this is the point where stories (funny, heartwarming, or otherwise) about the groom are shared.
 Finally, the best man finishes with a toast to the couple.